by Wolfgang Corcoran-Mathe

 read-random-real, etc., which would do the (sometimes

-prickly) job of extracting good-quality random values without
+tricky) job of extracting random values without

-hiding the ports providing the raw data.
+hiding the ports themselves.

 SRFI 27’s random sources are similar to random ports, but they support a few operations that cannot be directly implemented in terms of this SRFI’s forms: